cam-made/gmaps-test/README.md

 ## Proposed Solution

-I've build an poc for the map that zooms in and out and makes sure that all markers are kept within the bounds of the map.
+I've built a poc for the map that zooms in and out and makes sure that all markers are kept within the bounds of the map.
 The repo for this can be found [here](https://github.com/cam-made/gmaps-test).

 In order to make the map work you just need to create an .env file and add the variable `GMAPS_API_KEY=AIzaSyB4_KKApwktWz75BeyWX3IACkxNlveW8U4`